 - Invasive procedure compensation – $500 for each procedure

-- Childcare and housekeeping – A minimum of $400 per week (higher amounts available) to cover the cost of childcare and weekly housekeeping
+- Childcare and housekeeping – 100% coverage of the cost of childcare and weekly housekeeping when under bed rest.

 - Breastmilk – $150 per week for pumping plus reimbursement for the cost of all supplies

-Additional payments may also be necessary for unexpected circumstances.
+Additional surrogate payments may also be necessary for unexpected circumstances.
 They include:

 - Cesarean section compensation – $3,000 at delivery